Tutorial: Deploy apps to Azure and Azure Stack

 Developer tool requirements

-- Create a VSTS workspace.
+- Create an Azure DevOps Services workspace.
 The sign-up process creates a project named MyFirstProject.

-- Install Visual Studio 2017 and sign-in to VSTS.
+- Install Visual Studio 2017 and sign-in to Azure DevOps Services.

 Connect to your project and clone it locally.